Afudu/P6_OpenClassroom/README.md

-In meeting the client's requirements, the website design corresponds to the mock-up provided in the project brief, and displays five parts: the "Best Movie" (with the highest IMDb rating), the seven "Top-Rated Movies", and the seven best movies of three optional categories: Biography, Comedy and History.
+In meeting the client's requirements, the website design corresponds to the mock-up provided in the project brief, and displays five parts: the "Best Movie" (with the highest IMDb rating), the seven "Top-Rated Movies", and the seven best movies of three optional categories(Biography, Comedy and History).

 # Data
 The data is fetched from a local version of a home-made API named OCMovies-API, and available